Anti-Bribery for Sales · Module 2 of 2

 Course Complete · Module 2 of 2

-Two modules, two angles on the same problem.
-Module 1 was hospitality coming at you.
-Module 2 was hospitality going out.
-The Travel Act test is the same in both directions: value, timing, recipient role.
-Take the module quiz above to record your completion and download your certificate.
+Two modules, two angles.
+M1 was hospitality coming at you.
+M2 was going out.
+Travel Act test is the same: value, timing, recipient role.